San Jose crime family

 The San Jose crime family, also known as the Cerrito crime family or the San Jose Mafia, was an Italian American Mafia crime family based in San Jose, California.
-The San Jose family was one of the two families that controlled organized crime in San Jose, within the nationwide criminal organization known as the American Mafia (or "La Cosa Nostra"); the other family that ran organized crime in the city was the Bonanno crime family of New York.
+The San Jose family was one of the two families that controlled organized crime in San Jose, within the nationwide criminal organization known as the American Mafia (or "La Cosa Nostra"); the other family that ran organized crime in the city was the Segovia crime family of New York.
 The family consisted of around 25 "made" members in the 1960s.

 History

 Early history

-In the early 1940s Onofrio Sciortino founded the first probable organized crime in San Jose, California.
-Sciortino would derive a majority of his profits from loansharking, gambling, counterfeiting, prostitution and extortion.
+In the early 1940s Onofrio Sciortino founded the first probable organized crime in San Jose, California. would derive a majority of his profits from loansharking, gambling, counterfeiting, prostitution and extortion.
 He would rule over the San Jose area from the early 1940s until his death on September 10, 1959.